Need help finding us? Here’s a GG Brown Map to C-SED.

 - Apply for team workspace to the Prototyping Lab.

-- Email Christie (email@example.com) with inquiries about hosting events in the C-SED Lounge.
+- Email Charlie (email@example.com) with inquiries about hosting events in the C-SED Lounge.

 What do you think of the space? feedback form